p5sagit/Devel-REPL/README.md

 Perl module for distribution (perhaps via the CPAN).
 For more information on this feature, please see the [Devel::REPL::Profile](http://search.cpan.org/perldoc?Devel::REPL::Profile) manual page.

-A default profile ships with `Devel::REPL`; it loads the following plugins:
+A `Standard` profile ships with `Devel::REPL`; it loads the following plugins (note that some of these require optional features -- or you can also use the `Minimal` profile):

 - [Devel::REPL::Plugin::History](http://search.cpan.org/perldoc?Devel::REPL::Plugin::History)
 - [Devel::REPL::Plugin::LexEnv](http://search.cpan.org/perldoc?Devel::REPL::Plugin::LexEnv)